alexromanov/alexromanov.github.io/_posts/2021-12-23-distributed-systems-testing.md

 - how can the risk of failure be reduced? (hard level)

 ## Conclusion
-Distributed systems are almost everywhere in a modern technology workld.
-It is better to know how to they can fail - so your testing will be more useful to the product.
+Distributed systems are almost everywhere in a modern technology world.
+If you know how such systems can fail - you will be able to prevent a lot of such problems in your products.